AimForNaN/387/README.md

 # 387

 387 is an animator for the web.
-87 is the ascii code for W. The 87 * 3 = WWW.
+87 is the ascii code for W. Therefore, 87 * 3 = WWW.

 ## Recommended IDE Setup